SciML/sciml.ai/_posts/2018-7-15-FunctionInputEPIRK.md

 would expect in any other integrator library, making the native Julia solvers of DifferentialEquations.jl a true superset of the ODE libraries like MATLAB ODE suite, SciPy, etc.

+## IMEX BDF Integrators

+The SBDF integrators are IMEX (implicit-explicit) methods which decrease the computational cost on the BDF integrator by allowing non-stiff portions of the equation to be integrated explicitly.
+GSoC student Shubham Maddhashiya (@sipah00) has contributed both implementations of the SBDF methods.
+These methods are described in the literature as core for handling large PDEs, yet this is the first set of open source implementations.

 ## Functional initial conditions and timespans